 Further, the most expensive cards come graded by an authentication service, giving a score based on the condition of the card from 1-10.
 The leading authentication service PSA was so inundated with submissions that they were forced froze the hobby's ability to submit cards for almost an entire year due to an incredible backlog of more than ten million cards that they simply could not catch up on.
 They have since worked their way through that backlog and have re-opened submissions.

 This influx of money and increased interest has created fierce competition for the rarest and highest graded cards at places such as eBay, Goldin Auctions and Heritage Auctions, and the results can be seen below.

-This list of the most valuable trading cards shows just how hot this market has been, as people continue to invest in alternative assets like these.
+This list of the 82 most expensive trading cards ever sold shows just how hot this market has been, as people continue to invest in alternative assets like these.

 * This list only includes the highest sale price of any particular card so that no card is on the list twice.